BC Archival Network Service / MemoryBC: the British Columbia Archival Information Network

 Who runs MemoryBC.ca?

 MemoryBC.ca is managed by the Archives Association of British Columbia (AABC) as part of its British Columbia Archival Network Service.
 MemoryBC.ca used to be known as BCAUL (BC Archival Union List).
-In 2009, AABC migrated the BCAUL database to the open-source ICA-AtoM software and took the opportunity to re-name the site MemoryBC.ca.
-For more information contact David Mattison, Coordinator, BC Archival Network Service.
-For initial training in the use of ICA-AtoM and MemoryBC, contact Kelly Stewart, Coordinator, BC Archival Education and Advisory Service.
-Once you are trained, David Mattison will provide you with a login and password.
+In 2009, AABC migrated the BCAUL database to the open-source Access to Memory (AtoM) software and took the opportunity to re-name the site MemoryBC.ca.
+For more information contact Dan Gillean, Coordinator, BC Archival Network Service.
+For initial training in the use of AtoM and MemoryBC, contact Lisa Glandt, Coordinator, BC Archival Education and Advisory Service.
+Once you are trained, Dan Gillean will provide you with a login and password.

 For policy information on the operation of MemoryBC, including digital object uploading, consult the PDF doucments on the MemoryBC Policies page.